soasme/soasme.github.com/_posts/technology/2014/2014-09-02-how-to-build-a-tree-in-clojure.md

 ---
 layout: post
 category: technology
+title: How to build a tree in clojure
 tag:
 - clojure
 - algorithm
 ---

-# How to build a tree in clojure

 Clojure code is composed of literal representations of its own data structures and atomic values; this characteristic is formally called homoiconicity, or more casually, code-as-data.
 [1]
 It means that we can use clojure code to represent tree data structure!